TyroneMartin/cloudbase-db-todo-list/README.md

 # To-Do List Application

-This is a web application for a simple to-do list, built with Express.js and Firebase for data storage.
+This is a web application for a simple to-do list, built with Express.js and Firebase Firestore for data storage.
 This application also demonstrates a the basic CRUD commands (Create, Read, Update, Delete) while using the Firebase Firestore API.

 ## Features